posguy99/terminal-app-function-keys/README.md

 For example: `\0331;1P` is recognised as <kbd>F1</kbd> in `byobu/tmux`, but is not a valid combination in bash itself, as `\033OP` works for both.

+Another thing to try might be disabling the default shortcuts in the Keyboard section of System Preferences.
+E.g. for some users `ctrl-F2` moves the focus to the menu bar and prevents the usage of `ctrl-shift-F2` for creating a new session.

 # Full list of all bindings